-Failure to return this form will not rel responsibility in knowing the contents excuse your non-compliance with the s of the Code of Stu udent Conduct and will not
+Failure to return this form will not relieve you or your parent/guardian from responsibility in knowing the contents of the Code of Student Conduct and will not excuse your non-compliance with the Code of Student Conduct.

 Student Name (please print) Grade School

 I have received a copy and am aware of Student Conduct.
-I am aware that school begins and 30 minutes after so supervision is prov
+I am aware that school begins and 30 minutes after s t supervision is pro

-Parents/guardians are responsible for school when the student is not under District (including travel between hor providing necessary supervision during the supervision an d control of the School d bus stop) and for
+Parents/guardians are responsible fo school when the student is not under District (including travel between hor providing necessary supervision duri r the supervision arme and the assigne nd control of the School ed bus stop) and for

-Parent/Guardian (print na me)
+Parent/Guardian (print r name)

-Parent/Guardian Signatu Ire
+Parent/Guardian Signa ture

-Parent/Guardian (print na me)
+Parent/Guardian (print name)

-Parent/Guardian Signatu ire
+Parent/Guardian Signa ture

 Telephone

 STUDENT SIGNATURE

-I have received a copy of and instruc Code of Student Conduct. tion on the content s of the Alachua County
+I have received a copy of and instruction Code of Student Conduct. tion on the conten ts of the Alachua County

-Student Signature
+Student Signature Date